Perturbing Isoradial Triangulations: Laplacians and their determinants

 So $\log{\det}_*\mathcal{O}$ corresponds to an ``effective action'' density (free energy density) per vertex on the infinite lattice.

+Definition (\ref{limit-normalized-reduced}) agrees with the log-determinant considered by Kenyon in \cite{Kenyon2002} when $\mathcal{O}$ is the critical Laplacian on a bi-periodic infinite isoradial (critical) graph.

-In fact the limit in formula \ref{limit-normalized-reduced} exists and coincides with the following description in terms of matrix-valued symbols: Choose complex parameters $z$ and $w$ and define the space of quasi-periodic functions
+In fact, the limit in formula \ref{limit-normalized-reduced} exists and coincides with the following description in terms of matrix-valued symbols: Choose complex parameters $z$ and $w$ and for each pair $(m,n)\in \mathbb{Z}_{>0}^2$ define the space of quasi-periodic functions